jschoch/phorechat/HOWIDIDIT.md

     plug :protect_from_forgery
   end

-  #  this sets the local scope.
-Anything inside of the scope is relative to the first argument to scope, "/" in this case
+  #  This sets the local scope.
+Anything inside of the scope is relative to the first argument to scope, "/" in this case.
+  #
-  #  the 2nd argument to scope sets the module name, so we don't have to type Phorechat.PageController for every route we
+  #  The 2nd argument to scope sets the module name, so we don't have to type Phorechat.PageController for every route we
-  #  want to use
+  #  want to use.
   #
   #  you can below see we send "/chat" to out IndexController's function index/2 or by convention index(conn,params)
   scope "/", Phorechat do